doetlingerlukas/attiny85-rs/README.md

 - `avr-gcc` and `avr-objcopy`
 - [micronucleus](https://github.com/micronucleus/micronucleus) binary (place in `micronucleus` folder for the `Rakefile` to work)

+Make sure to also install drivers for bootloader, which you can find [here](https://github.com/digistump/DigistumpArduino/releases).

 ## How to run

 ```sh